sahilrajput03/sahilrajput03/thoughts-principles-react/public/thoughts.md

 - Champions aren't build on the days they feel motivated but the days they feel like quitting. ~ Unknown

 - Ego is the enemy of growth ~ Illya Sutskever

+- When something is important enough, you do it even if the odds are not in your favor. ~ Elon Musk

+- Life is too short for long-term grudges. ~ Elon Musk

+- If something's important enough, you should try.
+Even if - the probable outcome is failure.  ~ Elon Musk

+- If you're trying to create a company, it's like baking a cake.
+You have to have all the ingredients in the right proportion. ~ Elon Musk

+- One of the biggest mistakes people generally make and I'm guilty of it too, is wishful thinking.
+You want something to be true, even if it isn't true.
+And so you ignore the real truth because of what you want to be true.
+This is a very difficult trap to avoid. ~ Elon Musk